How working at home supports your skin care

 2. Easier monitoring of indoor drying stresses on skin at home

 The combined impact of humidity and temperature on skin can be measured by the Dry Skin Index (DSI).
-Fortunately, Dermidia’s DSI Sense device can be set up in your home office to conveniently track skin stressors with a mobile phone app.
+Fortunately, the Dermidia Select web app can be used to estimate the magnitude of indoor drying stresses.
 Awareness of the DSI levels in your home workplace will help guide your year-round skin care to achieve healthier skin.

 Healthy skin is skin that is adequately hydrated so that the barrier function of the stratum corneum is maintained.